-The stigma around addiction is still difficult or strange for a lot of people.
-For others, alcohol is such a common part of everyday life, you might as well have told them you’re giving up water or bathing.
+The stigma around addiction is still difficult or strange for many people.
+For others, alcohol is such a common part of everyday life you might as well have told them you’re giving up water or bathing.

 It’s not that this person doesn’t support you or is trying to sabotage your goals.
 It’s more that they are indifferent or don’t know how to react to you at all.